-An associated application for Listed Building Consent is also included on this agenda
+An associated application for planning permission is also included on this agenda.

 RELEVANT PLANNING HISTORY

 HH/344437/20 - Householder application in respect of single storey side extension and alterations - Refused 20th March 2020 and subsequently dismissed at appeal on the 17th December 2020.